 - Look for at least one opportunity every week in which you can pamper your partner.

-- Challenge yourself to be more vulnerable with your partner as vulnerability leads to honesty and to trust and increased caring.
+- Challenge yourself to be more vulnerable with your partner as vulnerability leads to honesty, trust and increased caring.
 Watch Brené Brown’s talk on vulnerability.

 - Assess the positive to negative ratio of interactions (e.g. smiles vs frowns, compliments vs complaints) in your closest relationships.
 John Gottman a key researcher on intimate relationships has found that at least a ratio of 5:1 is necessary for healthy relationships.